CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Protocol-Independent-Multicast-PIM.md

 ### PIM Neighbors

-When PIM is configured on an interface, `PIM Hello` messages are sent to the linklocal multicast group 224.0.0.13.
+When PIM is configured on an interface, `PIM Hello` messages are sent to the link-local multicast group 224.0.0.13.
 Any other router configured with PIM on the segment that hears the PIM Hello messages builds a PIM neighbor with the sending device.

 {{%notice note%}}
 PIM neighbors are stateless.
 No confirmation of neighbor relationship is exchanged between PIM endpoints.